lnt/lnt.github.io/_posts/2025-06-10-js-event-loop.md

 ➤ Microtasks Queue: There's also a microtasks queue for tasks like promises.
 This queue has a higher priority than the callback queue.
 The event loop checks the microtasks queue first, ensuring these tasks are processed before other callbacks.

 ➤ Priority Handling: To sum it up, the event loop first checks the microtasks queue.
 If it's empty, it moves to the callback queue.
 This ensures that critical tasks, like promises, are handled promptly.

-Restart your application and play around with the parameters of the HTTP request.
-It should work as before.

-## Conclusion

-In this article, you could see that HTTP request parameters bound in Spring MVC controllers using _@RequestParam_ can be easily replaced with a parameter object which groups several attributes and is nothing more than a simple POJO or optionally an immutable DTO.